catseye/HUNTER/README.markdown

 However, not all other things may be equal.
 Indeed, the mouse may nibble on a bit of strychnine and die.
-Or, other mice may be concurrently tranversing the same maze, and two mice may not share the same space, so they may block each other's progress.
+Or, other mice may be concurrently traversing the same maze, and two mice may not share the same space, so they may block each other's progress.

 Mice may not move through walls but they may move through empty space